P-factor: Single engine propeller aircraft

 If using a clockwise turning propeller (as viewed by the pilot) the aircraft has a tendency to yaw to the left when climbing and right when descending.
 This must be countered with opposite rudder.
-The clockwise turning propeller is by far the most common.
+The clockwise-turning propeller is by far the most common.
 The yaw is noticeable when adding power, though it has additional causes including the spiral slipstream effect.
 In a fixed-wing aircraft, there is usually no way to adjust the angle of attack of the individual blades of the propellers, therefore the pilot must contend with P-factor and use the rudder to counteract the shift of thrust.
-When the airplane is descending, these forces are reversed.
-The descending right side of the prop is now moving slightly rearward with less angle of attack and the ascending left side of the prop moves slightly forward with greater angle of attack.
-This asymmetric thrust causes the airplane to pull to the right and the pilot uses left rudder to compensate.
-The fact that left-right pull tendency reverses when descending, shows that differences in angle of attack on the left and right sides of the prop overwhelm other effects like the spiral slipstream.
-Put differently, if the spiral slipstream were the dominant factor, the airplane would always pull to the left and would not pull right when descending.

 Pilots anticipate the need for rudder when changing engine power or pitch angle (angle of attack), and compensate by applying left or right rudder as required.

 Tail-wheel aircraft exhibit more P-factor during the ground-roll than aircraft with tricycle landing gear, because of the greater angle of the propeller disc to the vertical.
 P-factor is insignificant during the initial ground roll, but will give a pronounced nose-left tendency during the later stages of the ground roll as forward speed increases, particularly if the thrust axis is kept inclined to the flight path vector (e.g. tail-wheel in contact with runway).
 The effect is not so apparent during the landing, flare and rollout, given the relatively low power setting (propeller RPM).
 However, should the throttle be suddenly advanced with the tail-wheel in contact with the runway, then anticipation of this nose-left tendency is prudent.